rootiest/obsidian-ai-image-ocr/README.md

 ## Usage

+### Open An Image For Extraction

 1. Use the command palette (`Ctrl+P`) and search for "Extract Text from Image".
 2. Select the source image from the image selection window.
 3. The image data will be transmitted to the AI model for text extraction.
 4. The text from your image will be inserted into the current note at the cursor.

+### Extract Text From An Embedded Image

+1. Place your cursor in the note where you want to insert the extracted text.
+2. If the image embed is not selected, the plugin will find the nearest image embed above the cursor.
+3. Use the command palette (`Ctrl+P`) and search for "Extract Text from Embedded Image".
+4. The text from the embedded image will be inserted into the current note at the cursor (replacing any selected text)

+> ![TIP]
+> You can select an image embed in your note to use it as the source
+> and replace it with the extracted text.

+> ![CAUTION] **All** selected text will be replaced with the extracted text.

 ## Requirements